 When looking for the best machines for cleaning staircases, our top criteria were that they were lightweight, had a narrow floor head, powerful suction, and compact size.

-We also looked for models with long power cords, or no power cords at all, to save you the trouble of having to switch outlets halfway up the steps and our top pick in this category is the Miele S2121 Olympus Canister.
+We also looked for models with long power cords, or no power cords at all, to save you the trouble of having to switch outlets halfway up the steps.

 The German company Miele has earned a reputation for attractive, high-performance machines, and the sleek white Olympus continues the company’s tradition of quality.
 More than a few reviewers compared this one to a German luxury automobile!